Analyzing Differentiable Fuzzy Logic Operators: Aggregation

 The product aggregator is given as $A_{T_P}(x_1, ..., x_n) = \prod_{i=1}^n x_i$.
 This is also the probability of the intersection of $n$ independent events.
 It has the following partial derivatives:

-The derivative is only nonvanishing if there are fewer than two $x_i$ so that $x_i=0$.
-Furthermore, the derivative for $x_i$ will be decreased if some other input $x_j$ is low, despite them being independent.
+This derivative vanishes if there are at least two $i$ so that $x_i=0$.
+Furthermore, the derivative for $x_i$ will be decreased if some other input $x_j$ is low.
 Finally, we cannot compute this aggregator in practice due to numerical underflow when multiplying many small numbers.
-Noting that $\argmax\ f(x) = \argmax\ \log(f(x))$, we observe that the \textbf{log-product aggregator}
+Noting that $\argmax\ f(x) = \argmax\ \log(f(x))$, we observe that the \textit{log-product aggregator}

 can be used for formulas in prenex normal form, as then the truth value of the universal quantifiers is not used for another connective.
 Unlike the other aggregators, its codomain is the non-positive numbers instead of $[0, 1]$.
 Furthermore, the log-product aggregator can be seen as the log-likelihood function where we take the correct label to be 1, and thus this is similar to cross-entropy minimization.
 The partial derivatives are